Cyclops (Marvel Comics): Deadly Genesis

 After the events of House of M, nearly all mutants were left depowered, and Xavier was missing.
 A mysterious villain then attacked and easily defeated several members of the team, including Cyclops and his alternate-reality daughter, Rachel.
 The two were captured and taken to an undisclosed location, which Cyclops vaguely remembered visiting in the past.
 Eventually managing to free themselves, Cyclops and Rachel attempted to escape, only to run into their captor (revealed to be Vulcan), who informed Cyclops that he was the X-Man's younger brother.
 A powerless Professor Xavier confirmed this information in the final book of the miniseries.
 This new information has left Cyclops resentful towards his mentor and has gone so far as to demand that Xavier leave the school as it is no longer 'his'.

 Civil War

-Cyclops, along with the other living original X-Men, declare neutrality on the subject of Civil War, reasoning that the X-Men sympathized too much with Captain America's side – who, like the X-Men, were persecuted for wanting to do the right thing – but believed that the mutant race had suffered too great a loss recently to take a side either way due to the recent depowerment of so many mutants.
+Cyclops, along with the other living original X-Men, declare neutrality on the subject of Civil War, reasoning that the X-Men sympathized too much with Captain America's side – who, like the X-Men, were persecuted for wanting to do the right thing – but believed that the mutant race had suffered too great a loss recently to take a side either way due to the recent depowering of so many mutants.
 Bishop leaves the team to join the Registration supporters and locate the escaped 198.
 In Civil War: X-Men #2, Cyclops under mind control of Johnny Dee helps the futuristic X-Man in recovering them.
-Cyclops is then manipulated into attacking Bishop which he does by overloading Bishop's power of energy absorption.
+Cyclops is then manipulated into attacking Bishop, which he does by overloading Bishop's power of energy absorption.